 The following example is taken from the French government website here.

-For a single person (1 part) whose taxable net annual income is €30,000, the calculation of his tax is as follows:
+For a single person (1 part) whose taxable net annual income is €30,000, the calculation is as follows:

 Income Taxes for Businesses and Self-Employed Workers